-The Sustainability Working Group conducted department surveys with the aim of updating the materiality issues for FY2021, and to determine if previously identified ESG material issues had been addressed.
+The SWG conducted a round of department survey in FY2022 with the aim of updating the materiality issues for FY2022, and to further assess how each material issue impact the Company and the stakeholders.
 The findings were then presented to the Senior Management and Board of Directors for their review, before the ESG material issues for the reporting period were finalised.

-Similar to previous years, the Sustainability Working Group has continued to place its focus on the Company's Singapore operations.
+The SWG has continued to focus on the Company's Singapore operations when assessing material issues as per previous years.

-Forward-looking targets, both quantitative and qualitative, have been initiated for selected ESG-related material issues in FY2020, and the FY2021 Sustainability Report will continue to report on the data tracked and set either quantitative or qualitative targets for future reporting periods.
+The FY2022 Sustainability Report will continue to report on the corresponding data and set either quantitative or qualitative forward-looking targets for selected ESG-related material issues for future reporting periods.